RidereLuffy/RoadSeg-CD/README.md

 # RoadSeg-CD
-Source code for paper "RoadSeg-CD: A network with connectivity array and direction map for road extraction from SAR images".
+Source codes for paper "RoadSeg-CD: A network with connectivity array and direction map for road extraction from SAR images".